ltlian/ef-core-standalone-migrations/README.md

 It should now be possible to insert and read data from the newly migrated database using the HTTP endpoints.

+Note the assumed base path of `http://localhost:5195` for the following examples.
+Adjust as needed.

 Create new artist:

 ```shell